Timothee123456/Timothee123456.github.io/README.md

 Once installed, **test your module** to ensure everything is functioning as expected.
 You can do this by importing it in a Python shell or running any scripts that utilize it.

 Congratulations!
 You have successfully packaged and uploaded your Python module to PyPI, making it available for installation by others worldwide.
+Anyone can now dounload your module using `python3 -m pip install [your-package]` in their terminal